LDprg/volantes-cursors/README.md

 1. Install dependencies:
    - git
+   - tar
    - kcursorgen
-   - hyprcursor (only for hyprcusors)
+   - hyprcursor-util (only for hyprcusors)

 2. Run the following commands as normal user: